ihoudjedje/agence187-interview/README.md

-# an interview live technical test
+# technical test interview
-A piece of cake interview live test for a Back-End intern position.
+A live quick interview test for a Back-End intern position.